rwaldron/idiomatic.js/readme.md

 <b>Backbone.sync</b>: While not truly attached to a backbone collection specifically, it is the primary method of making asynchronous calls.
 It takes three parameters: 1) a string that represents a HTTP verb.
 In our code, you'll see 'read' (GET), and 'create' (POST).
 2) the model or collection to be read/saved.
 3) options.
 These can be the callback methods as well as any other jquery request options.</p>

 <h3 id="Backbone_Events">Backbone Events</h3>
 <p>This has been mentioned above, but Backbone has an events module that can be used to bind and trigger custom events.
-This is available in any Backbone object (views, models, controllers, routers) and can also be extended on in order to do things like create a global event bus.</p>
+This is available in any Backbone object (views, models, controllers, routers) and can also be extended on in order to do things like create a global event bus.
+View events are automatically bound to the view's context for you. </p>
 <p>These events do not have to be declared when they are bound and they can also take arguments.
 Example:</p>
 <pre>   //In a view, bind a custom listener to its collection to know when to render content
    this.listenTo( this.collection, 'renderContent', this.render);